Back to: LINQ Tutorial For Beginners and Professionals

 Approach 4: Implementing IEquatble<T> Interface in Student Class.

-In this approach, we need to implement the IEquatble<T> Interface in Student Class and need to implement the Equals Method of the IEquatble<T> Interface and we also need to override the GetHashCode method of the Object class.
+In this approach, we need to implement the IEquatble<T> Interface in Student Class and provide implementation for the Equals Method of the IEquatble<T> Interface.
+We also need to override the GetHashCode method of the Object class.
 So, modify the Student class as shown below.

 using System.Collections.Generic; using System; namespace LINQDemo { public class Student : IEquatable<Student> { public int ID { get; set; } public string Name { get; set; } public static List<Student> GetStudents() { List<Student> students = new List<Student>() { new Student {ID = 101, Name = "Preety" }, new Student {ID = 102, Name = "Sambit" }, new Student {ID = 103, Name = "Hina"}, new Student {ID = 104, Name = "Anurag"}, new Student {ID = 102, Name = "Sambit"}, new Student {ID = 103, Name = "Hina"}, new Student {ID = 101, Name = "Preety" }, }; return students; } public bool Equals(Student other) { if (object.ReferenceEquals(other, null)) { return false; } if (object.ReferenceEquals(this, other)) { return true; } return this.ID.Equals(other.ID) && this.Name.Equals(other.Name); } public override int GetHashCode() { int IDHashCode = this.ID.GetHashCode(); int NameHashCode = this.Name == null ?
 0 : this.Name.GetHashCode(); return IDHashCode ^ NameHashCode; } } }

 As you can see, here we have done two things.
-First, we implement the Equals method of the IEquatable interface and then override the GetHashCode method.
+First, we implement the Equals method of the IEquatable interface and then override the GetHashCode method of the Object class.
 With the above changes in place, now modify the Main Method of the Program class as shown below.

 using System; using System.Linq; namespace LINQDemo { class Program { static void Main(string[] args) { //Using Method Syntax var MS = Student.GetStudents() .Distinct().ToList(); //Using Query Syntax var QS = (from std in Student.GetStudents() select std) .Distinct().ToList(); foreach (var item in MS) { Console.WriteLine($"ID : {item.ID} , Name : {item.Name} "); } Console.ReadKey(); } } }

-In the next article, I am going to discuss the LINQ Except Method using C# with Examples.
-I hope this article gives you a very good understanding of the Concept of the LINQ Distinct Method in C# with Examples.
+In the next article, I will discuss the LINQ Except Method using C# with Examples.
+I hope this article gives you a good understanding of the Concept of the LINQ Distinct Method in C# with Examples.